peejoyz/HNG-stage2/DOCUMENTATION.md

 <br>

 ## Assumption
--Since mongoDB create an id by default the mongoDB created id was used.
+-Since mongoDB create an id by default, the mongoDB created id was used.